xuankimtran/docs-1/pages/katalon-studio/tutorials/mobile-ios-setup.md

    > * Xcode must support the current version of your iOS device.
    > * Katalon Studio can only support iOS version 9.0 or above.
 To learn more about the supported environment in Katalon Studio, you can refer to this document: [Supported environment](https://docs.katalon.com/katalon-studio/docs/supported-environments.html#mobile).

-2. Install Command-line tool for Xcode.
+2. Install the command-line tool for Xcode.
 You can download the command-line tool compatible with your Xcode version from the Apple Developer website here: [Downloads](https://developer.apple.com/download/all/).

-   Alternatively, you can copy and paste the following command-line arguments respectively to install the command-line tool for Xcode in the **Terminal**:
+   Alternatively, you can copy and paste the following command-line arguments in this order in the **Terminal** to install the command-line tool for Xcode:

       `xcode-select --install`